Resources mentioned in this podcast

 FROM THE PRODUCER

-Thanks for listening to Episode 151, Secrets to Training Your Baby to Sleep, and for helping Dr. Meg’s parenting revolution reach more than SIX MILLION downloads!
-Subscribe, rate, and leave a review for us on iTunes!
+Thanks for listening to Episode #151, Secrets to Training Your Baby to Sleep, and for helping Dr. Meg’s parenting revolution reach more than FIVE MILLION downloads!